TL;DR

 Total Incentive Pay = $500 + $700 + $1,000 = $2,200.

 In manufacturing environments, for example, incentive structures often balance two key variables: output volume and product quality.
-A tiered system ensures employees are rewarded for exceeding production targets without compromising quality standards.
+A tiered system rewards workers for beating production targets while holding quality standards.

 For example, a plant might set a daily target of 500 units per shift with a maximum defect tolerance of 2%.
 Incentives could be structured as follows:

-If defect rates rise above 2%, no bonus is paid out, regardless of output.
+If defect rates rise above 2%, the bonus drops to zero, regardless of output.

-This approach drives both efficiency and accountability: workers push for higher productivity but remain mindful of quality checks.
-It also helps companies avoid the common pitfall of “speed at the cost of rework”, where fast production creates bottlenecks downstream due to errors or defective products.
+The approach drives efficiency and accountability.
+Workers push for productivity while watching quality checks.
+It also helps companies avoid the trap of speed at the cost of rework, where fast production creates downstream bottlenecks from defects.

 Some companies extend this further by adding a team-based multiplier.
 For instance, if the entire production line meets its collective output and quality goals for the quarter, everyone earns an additional 2% performance bonus, reinforcing collaboration.